SaraAlert/SaraAlert/README.md

 #### Whenever

-The [Whenever gem](https://github.com/javan/whenever) is used to schedule ActiveJobs (for things like closing out monitorees that no longer need to be monitored).
+The [Whenever] gem(https://github.com/javan/whenever) is used to schedule ActiveJobs (for things like closing out monitorees that no longer need to be monitored).
 This gem uses the contents of `config/schedule.rb` to generate a crontab file.
 To update your chrontab (to periodically perform the jobs defined in `config/schedule.rb`), run `bundle exec whenever --update-crontab`.

 #### Running

-To run Sara Alert, simply execute: `bundle exec rails s`.
+To run Sara Alert, execute: `bundle exec rails s`.

 ### Installation (Docker)